beetecu/chatgptTemplate/README.md

 ChatGPT Chatbot Template is a project that provides a foundational structure for building interactive chatbot interfaces using OpenAI's GPT.
 This template serves as a starting point for developing more complex and tailored chatbot applications.
 It showcases how to build an application that maintains conversational context effectively.
 The template have been setled as a chatbot with expertise in cocktails.
 ![Bar Tender Chatbot](/img/chat.png)

 Replace  /public/uploads/instructions.md for your own instructions.

-You must create a .env file with the API key.
+Also, you must to create a .env file with the API key.
 An example in .env_example

 ## Prerequisites